VCCT-IMAD5112-2024-G1/Lerato-Phiri_ST10441408_Assignment2/README.md

 Instructions:
 1.Download Android Studio, Kotlin IDE
 2. Once download go on GitHub and download the app Lerato-Phiri_ST10441408_Assignment2
 3. Wait for it to download
-4. Once downloaded, load app to Android Studio by going to files and open it
+4. Once downloaded, load to Android Studio by going to files and open it
 5. Then start up your emulator phone, it will take a minute
 6. Once the emulator starts up then click on the App name, Lerato-Phiri_ST10441408_Assignment2
 7. Once loaded you will be  greeted by a panda named Momo and see a prompt, “Let’s Start”.